anoshenko/rui/README.md

 The "edit-text-changed" event (EditTextChangedEvent constant) is used to track changes to the text.
 The main event listener has the following format:

-	func(EditView, string)
+	func(EditView, string, string)

-where the second argument is the new text value
+where the second argument is the new text value the third argument is the previous text value.

+Additional event listeners can have the following format

+	func(EditView, newText string)
+	func(newText, oldText string)
+	func(newText string)
+	func(EditView)
+	func()

 You can get the current list of text change listeners using the function

-	func GetTextChangedListeners(view View, subviewID ...string) []func(EditView, string)
+	func GetTextChangedListeners(view View, subviewID ...string) []func(EditView, string, string)

 ## NumberPicker